kulhanek/kafs-user/README.md

         * move the temporary ccache to target destination, this is done under root
         * KRB5CCNAME is set to FILE:/tmp/krb5cc_UID_RANDOM.
 The name can be configured by ccache and ccache_dir options.
         * for FILE type, the proper file permissions for the target user are set
-        * however, it would be BAD idea to use KEYRING or KCM ccache types
+        * it is BAD idea to use KEYRING or KCM ccache types
           * KEYRING would be stored into common session keyring owned by root
           * KCM would store ccache for root and not for given user
       * pam_kafs_session - implemented, but it does nothing